vernalequinox-obc/ESP32AlpacaKasaSwitch/README.md

    - **Device Number**: 0

 3. **Switch Naming**:
-   - Switches appear as "Index 0: Device Name", "Index 1: Device Name", etc.
+   - Switches appear with their descriptive names (e.g., "StripLight", "MainMount", etc.)
-   - Use index numbers in NINA Advanced Sequencer for reliable automation
+   - Use descriptive names in NINA Advanced Sequencer for clear automation

 #### Other ASCOM Software
 - Use same connection parameters (IP:80, device 0)